syncfusion-content/maui-docs/MAUI/LinearGauge/ticks.md

 ## Customize tick offset

-The ticks can be moved near or far to the axis line using the [`TickOffset`]() property.
+The ticks can be moved near or far to the scale line using the [`TickOffset`]() property.
 The default value of tick offset is double.NaN.
-While setting offset for the ticks, the axis labels are also moved along with the ticks.
+While setting offset for the ticks, the scale labels are also moved along with the ticks.

 {% tabs %}